bafulton/recipes/src/breakfasts/chocolate-banana-bread.md

 - 2 cups semisweet chocolate chips

 ## Instructions
-1. oven -> 350° grease two loaf pans
+1. Grease two loaf pans.
-2. combine dry ingredients in a bowl
+2. Combine the flour, cocoa powder, baking soda, and salt in a bowl.
-3. in another bowl, mash bananas, mix in oil and butter
+3. In another bowl, mash the bananas and mix in oil and butter.
-4. stir in sugar, egg, and vanilla
+4. Stir sugar, egg, and vanilla into the banana mix.
-5. stir the dry ingredients into the wet ingredients; don't overmix
+5. Stir the dry ingredients into the wet ingredients.
+Don't overmix.
-6. stir in 1+ cup of chocolate chips
+6. Stir in 1+ cup of chocolate chips.
-7. pour batter into prepared pans
+7. Pour the batter into the prepared pans.
-8. sprinkle remaining chocolate chips over the top
+8. Sprinkle the remaining chocolate chips over the top.
-9. bake for 40-45 minutes, until toothpick comes out clean
+9. Bake at 350° for 40-45 minutes, until a toothpick comes out clean.
-10. cool for 15 minutes before removing from pans
+10. Cool for 15 minutes before removing the bread from the pans.